 (A) Mean probability of exhibiting defensive or cautious behavior in control trials for three snake genera with sufficient response (Fig. 1).
 Behaviors included cautious exploration, fixation, freezing, hisses, head jerks, jaw drops and periscoping.
 Lines represent 95% credible intervals.
 (B) Change in probability of exhibiting defensive or cautious behaviors from the control to each of three sound treatments.
-Values above one indicate increase in probability, and vice versa.
+Values above zero indicate increase in probability, and vice versa.
 Faded points had credible intervals crossing zero, suggesting no change in probability from control.
 (C) Non-metric multidimensional scaling of defensive/cautious behaviour composition for each genus-sound treatment combination.
-Points with similar behavior composition are clustered on the plot.
-Arrows reflect weighted behavior centroids, where points in the same direction as arrows exhibited more of those behaviors, with arrow length proportional to strength of influence.
+Points with similar behavior composition are clustered on the plot, and are sized based on the total count of behaviors.
+Points in the same direction as arrows exhibited more of those behaviors, with arrow length proportional to strength of influence.
 Differences between control (“C”) and treatment points (“S1”, “S2” and “S3”) suggest the type of exhibited defensive behaviors changed in response to sound treatments.
-Symbols for the control and sound1 are omitted for Acanthophis due to no behaviors being exhibited in those trials.
+Symbols for the control and S1 are omitted for Acanthophis due to no behaviors being exhibited in those trials.
 Numbers are omitted from Acanthophis and Hoplocephalus symbols due to space constraints.

 Snake movement

 Snake movement patterns varied by genus.
-Acanthophis was the least likely to move and Hoplocephalus, while quite likely to move, rarely moved more than 50cm from starting position (Fig. 3A).
+Acanthophis was the least likely to move and Hoplocephalus, while likely to move, rarely moved more than 50cm from starting position (Fig. 3A).
 The other three genera exhibited a range of movement, with Aspidites showing uniform patterns of movement between 0cm and 1m, and Oxyuranus and especially Pseudonaja likely to either stay still or move a substantial distance (Fig. 3A).